NoahShore/City_Green_Sapce_and_Health/README.md

             Visits to Doctor for Routine Check-ups.
 Age Group Adults >=18 years

 ### Assumptions:
-        Assumptions: Healthier populations use the city parks more perhaps due to conveniance, work schedules, lifestyles, safer environments, their ages, ......
+        Assumptions: Healthier populations use the city parks more perhaps due to convenience, work schedules, lifestyles, safer environments, their ages, ......
         We did not look at whether the number of city parks was in proportion to the size of the city and its population.
         We do not know how many people actually visited any of the city parks.

 ### Summary:

 ### Visualizations.
 Paste visualizations here ......
-brief story of visualization..
+brief story of visualization.
 Visualization pictures are located in the 'images' folder.

 ### CONCLUSION: